whynotavailable/blags/wip/rust.md

 the `Copy` trait.
 Implementing the copy trait means you will actually pass by value.
 If you do not implement the copy trait, the calling function actually gets a reference.
 Even if you don't pass a pointer.
 The compiler will give ownership on the stack to the new function.
 This can be proven by taking a pointer before and after a move with a non-`Copy` struct.
+If you change the above code to `u32` instead of `String`, it will compile, since `u32` implements the `Copy` trait.

-To fix the above issue you take a reference of the string and pass that instead.
+All pointers also implement the `Copy` trait, so to fix the above issue you take a reference of the string and pass that instead.

 ```rust
 fn print(s: &String) {